mikalv/msgr/docs/matrix_irc_bridge_blueprint.md

 - **WhatsApp Bridge**: Implements WhatsApp multi-device client emulation (Web socket transport) so Msgr accounts can keep chatting with contacts that still rely on Meta's network.
 We focus on login pairing flows, message relay, receipt acknowledgements, and placeholder handling for media.
+- **Signal Bridge**: Uses the open-source Signal protocol stack to link Msgr accounts as additional Signal devices.
+The bridge performs device-link handshakes, relays message payloads (text, attachments as placeholders), and acknowledges delivery receipts while respecting the Signal service's rate and device limits.

-All five bridges share the Msgr StoneMQ envelope contracts defined in `bridge_architecture.md` and rely on the Go bridge SDK for queue integration.
+All six bridges share the Msgr StoneMQ envelope contracts defined in `bridge_architecture.md` and rely on the Go bridge SDK for queue integration.

 ## Functional Goals